The Namib Desert Ride

 - When: Check dates and rates section

 - Riding Level: Riding 20 - 60 km per day or up to 8 hours riding at all paces over uneven terrain, this ride is not suitable for inexperienced riders.
+You will need to ensure you are riding fit in the lead up to your safari and riders must weigh no more than 85kgs in full riding gear.
+Riders who are over the weight limit will be charged for an extra horse/s and the maximum weight is 93kg.

 - Number of Riders: Up to 14 riders per group as the sheer scale of the Namib permits a larger group.